Joanna Monahan

 What is NIGHTMARES FROM THE GRAY about?

 I created Nightmares From the Gray as my love letter to Stranger Things.
-It has cults and demons and witchcraft, but at it’s core, it’s about a found family of weirdos realizing there’s a hidden world that threatens their town’s existence and that they alone must band together to save it.
+It has cults and demons and witchcraft, but at its core, it’s about a found family of weirdos realizing there’s a hidden world that threatens their town’s existence and that they alone must band together to save it.
 The term “square peg” is a recurring theme in the book.
 Each character has a certain seemingly predetermined path to follow, and throughout the course of the book they learn to buck culture, stereotypes, and expectations to tap into the most heroic versions of themselves.

 What is your writing process?